jasoncchandra/DetectingDeception/README.md

    - Feature engineering involves converting the text data into numerical form.
 In this project, TF-IDF (Term Frequency-Inverse Document Frequency) vectorization is used to represent the text data as numerical features.

 **4. Model Selection and Training**:
    - Multiple machine learning algorithms are explored for classification, including Logistic Regression, Multinomial Naive Bayes, and SVM.
+In addition, I will also use Random Forest and XGBoost as ensemble methods.

 **5. Model Evaluation**:
    - The models are evaluated using a variety of metrics, including accuracy, precision, recall, F1-score, and confusion matrices.
 The goal is to assess each model's ability to correctly classify real and fake news.
 If time permits, I will also look into k-cross-validation.